katerinaelsasser/NailDeck/README.md

 * Pros
     * A lot of details of the products on display
     * Add to cart button on the product image
+    * Responsive website
+    * The home page sums up all of the pages.
+    * Works well in different views (desktop, mobile, medium, etc.).

 * Cons
     * A lot of features, possibly too many.
+    * Navigration bar dropdown is messy.

 #### Boots
 * Pros